-How to Plant Shasta Daisy Seeds
+How to Plant and Grow Shasta Daisy

-The Shasta Daisy was introduced in 1901 by Santa Rosa, Ca. plantsman Luther Burbank.
+Grow Shasta Daisy: The Shasta Daisy was introduced in 1901 by Santa Rosa, Ca. plantsman Luther Burbank.
 It is a quadruple hybrid of the Oxeye Daisy (Leucanthemum vulgare), the English Field Daisy (L. maximum), the Portuguese Field Daisy (L. lacustre), and the Japanese Field Daisy (Nipponanthemum nipponicum).